open-telemetry/semantic-conventions/docs/database/cosmosdb.md

 This attribute has stability level RELEASE CANDIDATE.

-**[5]:** If readily available and if there is a single operation name that describes the database call.
+**[4]:** If readily available and if there is a single operation name that describes the database call.
 The operation name MAY be parsed from the query text, in which case it SHOULD be the single operation name found in the query.

-**[6]:** The status code returned by the database.
+**[5]:** The status code returned by the database.
 Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
 Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.
 This attribute has stability level RELEASE CANDIDATE.

-**[7]:** If the operation failed and status code is available.
+**[6]:** If the operation failed and status code is available.

-**[8]:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
+**[7]:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
 When using canonical exception type name, instrumentation SHOULD do the best effort to report the most relevant type.
 For example, if the original exception is wrapped into a generic one, the original exception SHOULD be preferred.
 Instrumentations SHOULD document how `error.type` is populated.

-**[9]:** The protocol name SHOULD be one of the following values: "https" or "rntbd".
+**[8]:** The protocol name SHOULD be one of the following values: "https" or "rntbd".
 The protocol name SHOULD be reported as "https" when the request is made over HTTPS i.e Azure Cosmos DB Gateway Service.
 The protocol name SHOULD be reported as "rntbd" when the request is made over the Azure Cosmos DB transport protocol.

-**[10]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[9]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[11]:** If using a port other than the default port for this DBMS and if `server.address` is set.
+**[10]:** If using a port other than the default port for this DBMS and if `server.address` is set.

+**[11]:** Refer to your provider's docs to see the available regions, for example [Alibaba Cloud regions](https://www.alibabacloud.com/help/doc-detail/40654.htm), [AWS regions](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/), [Azure regions](https://azure.microsoft.com/global-infrastructure/geographies/), [Google Cloud regions](https://cloud.google.com/about/locations), or [Tencent Cloud regions](https://www.tencentcloud.com/document/product/213/6091).

 **[12]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.